What's New in USTs?

 -

-As of March 2024, the national UST program over the last 35 years cleaned up 518,843 UST petroleum releases.
+As of September 2024, the national UST program over the last 35 years cleaned up over 522,000 UST petroleum releases.
 This significant milestone of surpassing one-half million UST releases cleaned up means that almost 90 percent of UST releases in the United States are no longer posing the threat of harmful contamination to the public’s health and our country’s soil and groundwater.

 National UST Program Cleans Up Over 500,000 UST Releases - EPA collects data from states, territories, and the District of Columbia regarding UST performance measures.
-Read the mid-FY 2024 report (October 1, 2023 through March 31, 2024) report.
+Read the FY 2024 report (October 1, 2023 through September 30, 2024) report.

 UST Performance Measures